teamhanko/hanko/frontend/elements/README.md

-# &lt;hanko-auth&gt; element
+# Hanko elements

-The `<hanko-auth>` element offers a complete user interface that will bring a modern login and registration experience to your users.
+Provides web components that will bring a modern login and registration experience to your users.
 It integrates the [Hanko API](https://github.com/teamhanko/hanko/blob/main/backend/README.md), a backend that provides the underlying functionalities.